J-FHu/J-FHu.github.io/pages/1_homepage.md

 ### CV of Failures

-Success is only an occasional event, failure is the norm in life.
-This is motivated by **A CV of failures** published in &laquo;Nature&raquo;.
+**Success is only an occasional event, failure is the norm in life.** This part is motivated by the paper A CV of failures published in &laquo;Nature&raquo;.

 ---